DoSomething/chompy/docs/imports/README.md

 If an existing user has a null `mobile` profile field and provides a phone number via RTV form, the import will save it to the user's `mobile` profile field if we cannot find an existing user for the mobile.

-If the mobile provided is already taken by another user, the import will update the SMS subscription of the user that owns the mobile number. per the SMS opt-in import value.
+If the mobile provided is already taken by another user, the import will update the SMS subscription of the user that owns the mobile number.

 **Notes**: